Erasmoneura vulnerata: Control

 The abundance of E. vulnerata is higher in organic vineyards compared to non-organic vineyards.
 There are higher densities of nymph populations and parasitism rates in organic vineyards.
-Organic vineyards can be managed with options such as natural insecticides like prethrins, sulfur and kaolin.
+Organic vineyards can be managed with options such as natural insecticides like pyrethrins, sulfur and kaolin.
 These options are typically less effective than traditional insecticides.
 Traditional insecticides that have proved to be the most effective against E. vulnerata include acetamiprid and flupyradifurone.
 A single application of these at the beginning of the 2nd generation maintains populations at a low level for a few weeks.
 The most effective natural application is the use of kaolin, although it is not an insecticide, it is a clay mineral that reduces population densities by inhibiting the leafhoppers from feeding.

 Pest status

 Within its native range, there have been contradictory findings as to whether or not E. vulnerata is of pest status.
 In earlier literature E. vulnerata was reported as a pest of grape.
 Additionally, E. vulnerata was found to be of secondary pest status in North American vine yards that were treated to protect again the more damaging E. ziczac.
 In its invaded range, Italy, the species was originally found to have low occurrence rates in commercial vineyards that were treated for the more harmful S. titanus.
-More recently, E. vulnerata has begun to spead throughout Europe and cause significant damage to vineyards.
+More recently, E. vulnerata has begun to spread throughout Europe and cause significant damage to vineyards.
 At the current moment, E. vulnerata is considered a serious pest in Italy.